 The final word

-Technologies that empower connected cars are already being implemented — and being tested by customers.
-IoT, 5G and DSRC, artificial intelligence, the blockchain, telematics, and cloud platforms are the pillars that support the future of connected cars.
+Technologies in automotive that empower connected cars are already being implemented — and being tested by customers.
+IoT, 5G and DSRC, artificial intelligence, the blockchain, telematics, and cloud platforms are the pillars that support the rise of emerging technologies in automotive industry and the future of connected cars.
 And we want to be part of it.